-As the Malaysian government commits to achieving carbon-neutrality by 2050, it is anticipated that more stringent policies and initiatives are likely to be implemented by the government to meet the carbon emission reduction targets and net-zero ambitions, thus higher operating costs are expected due to the replacement of equipment with higher-efficiency models to ensure future compliance with the regulations.
+As the Malaysian government commits to achieving carbon neutrality by 2050, it will likely implement more stringent policies and initiatives to meet its carbon emission reduction targets and net-zero ambitions, and thus higher operating costs are expected due to the replacement of equipment with higher-efficiency models to ensure future compliance with the regulations.
 In an attempt to reduce carbon emissions, we have adopted locally and globally recognised standards for building construction and procured energy-saving equipment across our operations.
-In addition, the Group regularly monitors existing and emerging trends, policies, and regulations relevant to climate and is prepared to alert the top management when necessary to avoid cost increments, noncompliance fines, or reputational risks due to delayed responses.
+In addition, the Group regularly monitors existing and emerging trends, policies and regulations relevant to climate and is prepared to alert the top management when necessary to avoid cost increments, noncompliance fines or reputational risks due to delayed responses.